Considerations for the pitch of the roof on your home

 LYSAGHT® roofing made from COLORBOND® steel offers a range of profiles, or shapes.
 Each shape is suitable down to a minimum recommended roof pitch, meaning certain profiles may only by suitable for the roof style you choose for your home.

 Our most popular residential roof profile, CUSTOM ORB®, is suitable down to a minimum roof pitch of 5°, making it a perfect choice for typical hip and gable style roofs.
-For flat sections of roofing, including skillion roofs, porches, and verandahs, consider a profile such as TRIMDEK® or KLIP-LOK®
+For flat sections of roofing, including skillion roofs, porches, and verandahs, consider a profile such as TRIMDEK® or KLIP-LOK®.

 If you’re after a more premium-looking roof, consider our ZENITH® range, with profile options down to a minimum roof pitch of 1°.